kjc472/CS413-Project1/README.md

 The movement animations of tiles are not always consistent, with some occasionally layering over one another.
 Additionally, rapid clicks by the player will cause the tiles to be derailed.

-isSolved is known to occasionally produce a bug which gives the player an early victory, or sometimes fails to correctly detect a solved puzzle
+isSolved sometimes fails to correctly detect a solved puzzle.

 ## Credits